One in three...

 ((Inter-agency Group for Child Mortality Estimate (IGME) 2014, led by UNICEF and WHO).)

-Diarrhea is the third biggest killer of children under five years old in Sub-Saharan Africa.
+Diarrhea is the second biggest killer of children under five years old in Sub-Saharan Africa.

 (Child Health Epidemiology Reference Group (CHERG) 2012)